Despical/InventoryFramework/.github/README.md

 + Respect the code style.
 + Create minimal diffs.
 If you feel the source code should be reformatted create a separate PR for this change.

-You can learn more about contributing via GitHub in [contribution guidelines](CONTRIBUTING.md).
+You can learn more about contributing via GitHub in [contribution guidelines](../CONTRIBUTING.md).

 ## Building from source
 If you want to build this project from source, run the following from Git Bash:

     git clone https://github.com/Despical/InventoryFramework.git && cd InventoryFramework
-    mvn clean package
+    mvn clean package -Dmaven.javadocs.skip=true -DskipTests

 The build can then be found in /InventoryFramework/target/<br>
 And also don't forget to install Maven before building.